 3. Bodega Rubicon Lanzarote

-Across the road from La Geria, literally staring it in the face, is Bodega Rubicon, an estate with a long history.
+Across the road from La Geria, literally staring it in the face, is Bodega Rubicon, an estate with a long history and among the best wineries on the island.
 The site has roots in farming dating back as far as 1570 when it is known that it used to grow many different kinds of cereal such as wheat, barley and rye.